zalmoxes-laran/EM-blender-tools/README.md

 ## Changelog of EM-tools 1.3.2

-* full support of EM 1.3
+* Full support of EM 1.3
-* a refactored export panel targeting Aton 3-based web apps (like EMviq) with tools to easily optimise models  for web visualisation;
+* A refactored export panel targeting Aton 3-based web apps (like EMviq) with tools to easily optimise models  for web visualisation;
 * The original GitHub repository of the EM formal language can be found here

-Channel to join the community of users Telegram open-group

-For more details see the EM-tools page on the EM website

 ## Contribute to EM-tools